snowman-repos/book/project_managers/README.md

 Things you will want to discuss in the meeting are:

 * Why?
 What are the project objectives?
 How should the project meet user/consumer needs?
 * Who?
-Who is the project owner and why do this need it?
+Who is going to do what?
 * What?
 What are we going to do/make?
 * How?
 How are we going to work together to make it happen?
 * When?
 How long do we need to make it?
-*